navaro/nvol/README.md

 NVOL is a persistent FLASH registry, often referred to as EEPROM emulation.
 It offers a basic API for reading and writing indexed key/value pairs to and from a FLASH memory, similar to a registry.
 Some of the features of NVOL include:

-- Internal data management and wear leveling using 2 dedicated sectors.
+- Internal data management and wear leveling using 2 sectors.
 - Configurable sector sizes.
 - Reliability with robustness against power failures and asynchronous resets.
 - Ensure data integrity with automatic recovery of corrupt sectors or entries during startup.